** Last updated – January 19, 2024 **

-Having featured seven times in the U-19 World Cup, Here are the captains that led Nepal in the mega event of youth cricket :
+Having already featured seven times and ready for the eighth appearance in the U-19 World Cup, Here are the captains that led Nepal in the mega event of youth cricket :

 1. Binod Das (2000, 2002)